GatoRat/Project/Docs/SolutionLayout.md

 **Build/\<target\>/Release**

 The final executables, including DLLs unique to the project, will be in a **bin** directory underneath each of these.
 The project will copy stored DLLs and *some* resources into this same directory.
 In some cases, to debug from this folder, the active directory needs to be one containing config and/or registration files and possibly large assets.
-The application should make accommodation for these being in different folders.
+The application should accommodate for these being in different folders.

 One unresolved issue is dealing with large files which may be required for testing.
 Typically, the unit tests generate the files needed and writes them to temporary folders.
 However, in some circumstances, this may not be practical or possible.
 If this happens, for now store the original files under the associated test project directory and then have Visual Studio copy them to **bin/test**.